isabella232/scope-services/walk-through.rst

     }
   }

-The created ``consts`` are identifiers to read and handle the response message.
+The created ``const``-ants are identifiers to read and handle the response message.

 To handle responses more specifically there is also a ``tagManager``.
 This works like: